IamShobe/pdftools/README.md

 ## Available scripts

 ### pdftools
+All commands support `-o` flag (output) - if not specified - it will output into `out.pdf` file in current working directory.

 - `unlock` - unlocks a pdf using password.
   ```bash
   pdftools unlock <source> -p <password> [-o <dest>]